Ganesh-Patel/Ecommerce-App/README.md

 - **Multer**: Middleware for file uploads.
 - **JSON Web Tokens (JWT)**: Secure user authentication.

+## Environment Variables

+Below are the required environment variables for configuring and running the application:

+### Cloudinary Configuration
+These variables are used for managing image uploads and storage using Cloudinary:
+- `CLOUDINARY_API_KEY` - API key for Cloudinary authentication.
+- `CLOUDINARY_API_SECRET` - API secret for Cloudinary authentication.
+- `CLOUDINARY_CLOUD_NAME` - Your Cloudinary account's cloud name.
+- `CLOUDINARY_URL` - Complete Cloudinary URL (optional if the above three are set separately).

+### Database Configuration
+- `DB` - Database name.
+- `MONGO_URI` - MongoDB connection string.

+### Server Configuration
+- `PORT` - Port number where the server will run (default: `3000`).
+- `SECRET` - Secret key for JWT token generation.

+### Email Configuration
+These variables are required for email services:
+- `EMAIL_USER` - Email address used for sending emails (e.g., for password resets).
+- `EMAIL_PASS` - App password or SMTP password for the email account.

 ### Payment Integration
 - **Razorpay**: Fast and secure payment gateway integration.